41st Tank

 the final AGF tests, they were successfully completed by the Battalion.
 Armored Command inspection of TC 41 gave the

+battalion a rating of superior.
 The remaining months at Camp Cooke were spent

 with WD Requirements as the unit readied itself for overseas movement.
+Among the distinguished visitors who inspected

 the training of the Battalion were General Marshall, Lt.
 Gen..
 MacNair, and Lt.
 Gen..
 Lear.
+We realized that our days in the States were

 drawing to a close when, on August 12th, we received order' to proceed to Camp